cropgeeks/hpc-help/gpu.rst

 GPU Processing
 ==============

-The cluster contains two nodes with **Nvidia Tesla V100 GPU** co-processors to accelerate CPUs for general-purpose scientific and engineering computing.
+The cluster contains three nodes with **Nvidia GPU** co-processors to accelerate CPUs for general-purpose scientific and engineering computing.

-- ``jaws`` contains a single card with 16 GB of dedicated GPU memory
+- ``jaws`` contains a single Tesla V100 card with 16 GB of dedicated GPU memory
-- ``thanos`` contains dual cards, each with 32 GB of dedicated GPU Memory
+- ``thanos`` contains dual Tesla V100 cards, each with 32 GB of dedicated GPU memory
+- ``twiki`` contains dual Quadro RTX 8000 cards, each with 48 GB of dedicated GPU memory

-Each card has 5,120 **CUDA** processing cores and 640 **Tensor** cores.
+The Tesla cards each have 5,120 **CUDA** processing cores and 640 **Tensor** cores.
+The RTX cards have 4,608 **CUDA** processing cores and 576 **Tensor** cores.
 CUDA is Nvidia's parallel computing platform and API for general GPU processing, whereas Tensor cores are specifically intended to speed up the training of neural networks.

-You can find more information about the V100 by visiting https://www.nvidia.com/en-gb/data-center/tesla-v100/.
+More iformation about the cards is available at https://www.nvidia.com/en-gb/data-center/tesla-v100/ and https://www.nvidia.com/en-gb/design-visualization/quadro/rtx-8000/.

 To access the GPUs submit to the ``gpu`` Slurm partition, for example, to run an interactive job::

   $ srsh --partition=gpu --gpus=1

 .. note::
-  Slurm is configured to allocate GPU resources at the level of whole GPUs (rather than CUDA cores), therefore you can request ``--gpus=1`` (``thanos`` or ``jaws``) or ``--gpus=2`` (``thanos`` only).
+  Slurm is configured to allocate GPU resources at the level of whole GPUs (rather than CUDA cores), therefore you can request ``--gpus=1`` (all nodes) or ``--gpus=2`` (``thanos`` and ``twiki`` only).

 ``thanos`` is also a high memory node and spans two partitions, one for high memory jobs and one for GPU jobs.
 Currently the ``gpu`` partition has ~70 GB of RAM assigned to it and 16 CPUs, therefore the maximum resources you can allocate to a single GPU job are::